Compliance and Risk stream

 Unfortunately, due to the vast numbers of applications we receive we are unable to accept applications from candidates who achieved a 2:2 or lower.

 Closing date for applications

-Applications will close at midnight on Friday 31 January.
+Applications closed at midnight on Friday 31 January.

 First sift activity

 Candidates will be invited to complete a first sift activity between 3 and 14 February.

 Shortlisted candidates will be invited to an assessment on the 17 or 18 March in Maidstone.

 Final stage interviews